Dental Hospital, located Sukhumvit Road Soi 77. Dental Services.

 Their is a list of dental procedures and the prices quoted available at the reception counter when entering the hospital.
 You will need to pay in advance for some treatments (like crowns, root canals, implants).

 The Dental Hospital also has a small 'pharmacy' in its lobby.
-You can get here all kinds of dental hygiene instruments, including regular and specialized tooth brushes, interdental brushes, dental floss, oral desinfectants etc. Tooth brushes from Tepe are featured, whick are the softest we have ever encountered.
+You can get here all kinds of dental hygiene instruments, including regular and specialized tooth brushes, interdental brushes, dental floss, oral desinfectants etc. Tooth brushes from Tepe are featured, whick are softer than most.

 We think it is unfortunate that Dental Hospital does not list all its dentists and their qualifications and specialties on their website.
 You can get namecards, if you ask for it.